 Dr Simon Robinson graduated from City University, London, with a BSc (Hons) degree in Biological Chemistry.
-During his degree course, he spent an industrial placement year at SmithKline Beecham Pharmaceuticals and was introduced there to the biomedical applications of magnetic resonance imaging (MRI) and spectroscopy.
+During his degree course, he spent an industrial placement year at SmithKline Beecham Pharmaceuticals, during which he was introduced to the biomedical applications of magnetic resonance imaging (MRI) and spectroscopy.

 Dr Robinson gained the title of Reader at the ICR in 2019.